Skip to main navigation Skip to main content Skip to page footer

 Retreat Reports: Silent Illumination Retreat

-We publish selections from retreat reports written after Western Chan Fellowship retreats, to illustrate the range of experiences people go through as they investigate themselves in silent meditation.
+We publish selections from retreat reports written following Western Chan Fellowship retreats, to illustrate the range of experiences people go through as they investigate themselves in silent meditation.
+This page features reports written following attendance at one of our Silent Illumination retreats, also called ‘Illuminating the Mind’.
 These reports are printed anonymously and may be lightly edited.

 • 1